Agency Partners

 Preferred employment type for Engineering roles in Netherlands

-The employment type distribution for engineering roles in the Netherlands reveals a strong preference for full-time positions, comprising 93% of job listings.
-In contrast, contract roles represent 6% of the market, while part-time opportunities account for just 1%.
-This distribution highlights the stability and commitment expected by hiring managers in the tech sector, particularly in the rapidly evolving Blockchain Engineers job market trends in Netherlands Amsterdam.
+In the Netherlands, the employment type distribution for engineering roles shows a predominant preference for full-time positions, comprising 93% of job opportunities.
+Contract roles account for 6% of the market, while part-time positions represent 2%.
+This distribution highlights the strong demand for stability and long-term commitment among employers in the Netherlands' tech sector.

 Time to Hire Distribution for Blockchain in Netherlands